 The application form for housing will be available at this webpage as of 1 May 2019.
-Payment options include credit card and PayPal.
+Payment options include credit card and Wire Transfer.
 Please note that your application for accommodation will not be dealt with until the housing fee has been paid.

 Deadlines for application and payment of the THUAS housing service: